wp-plugins/better-wp-security/readme.txt

 * Other minor bugfixes and refactoring

 = 3.4.4 =
-* fixed input vulnerability found at http://packetstormsecurity.org/files/116317/Better-WP-Security-3.4.3-Cross-Site-Scripting.html
+* fixed input vulnerability found at http://packetstormsecurity.org/files/116317/ithemes-security-3.4.3-Cross-Site-Scripting.html
 * fixed email address in footer information on backup screen
 * file check exclusions should now work properly for individual files.
 * One-click protection is now part of the install script.
 * Won't log or even check 404 if feature is off.
 * Don't clear cache during away check.
-Let's see instead if the transients …
+Let's see instead if the transients â€¦
 * Don't clear Supercache page cache on clear logs

 = 3.4.3 =